 Our project explores how the spatial and visual dimensions of congregational worship in diverse Anabaptist communities shape their experiences of worship by:

-- collaborating with leaders from four culturally and ethnically diverse Anabaptist congregations and student researchers to document how visual elements are part of worship;
+1) collaborating with leaders from six culturally and ethnically diverse Anabaptist congregations and student researchers to document how visual elements are part of worship and congregational life;